WilliamJBrown/WatcherDocker/README.md

 # Accessing the web-ui

 If you wish to access the web-ui from a different computer.
-You will need to start the docker container and then shut it down.this will create a config file in your config path that you listed.
+You will need to start the docker container and then shut it down.
+This will create a config file in your config path that you listed.

 -v /path/to/config/dir:/config